malaterre/GDCM/README.txt

 any error on another plateform, a warning or broke a test...

-Therefore you should be able to use GDCM from the bleeding edge without knowing to much on what is going on.
-All you need to do is have a look at the GDCM dashboard, and if your plateform is 'green' then you can update your cvs copy and compile safely knowing that there are very few chances that something won't work.
+Therefore you should be able to use GDCM from the bleeding edge without knowing too much on what is going on.
+All you need to do is have a look at the GDCM dashboard, and if your plateform is 'green' then you can update your svn copy and compile safely knowing that there are very few chances that something won't work.
 Cheers !